 The Adidas Copa 17.2 also uses a synthetic leather-like material in the midfoot area.
 It provides a certain amount of stiffness that does not translate to a good overall feel of the ball.

 The heel area has an internal counter and a good amount of padding for support.
-On the outside, it is covered by a mesh-based synthetic material that helps keep the football shoe retain its shape.
+On the outside, it is covered by a mesh-based synthetic material that helps keep the soccer shoe retain its shape.

 The insole, which is glued to the shoe from the midfoot forward, offers a good amount of underfoot cushion.